-This procedure is quite invasive and will usually require a general anesthetic in a child which may not be advised.
-Results are usually not available for at least six weeks after the biopsy has been taken.
+This procedure is quite invasive, and will usually require a general anaesthetic in a child, which may not be advised.
+Results are usually not available for at least 6 weeks after the biopsy has been taken.

 At this level of analysis, the appearance (histology) of the tissue is tested.
 Chemical staining may reveal abnormalities like 'ragged red fibres' which are abnormal mitochondria beneath the muscle membrane (although these are rarely seen in children under 5) or COX negative fibres indicating deficiency of cytochrome c oxidase (COX).

 Although these can both be a characteristic of mitochondrial disease their absence doesn’t exclude mitochondrial disease as it may just be that the piece of tissue examined did not contain a sufficient number of the faulty mitochondria to detect a problem.
 In these cases doctors usually rely on looking at all the symptoms and what is the most likely diagnosis.

 Some types of mitochondrial disease show specific patterns of change on an MRI brain scan.
 Symmetrical lesions in the area known as the basal ganglia are common, as is atrophy (decrease in size) of certain areas.

 MRS tests may show elevated levels of lactate in the brain.